Blog

 About the Author

-Dan Strauss is the leader of the pharmacovigilance and risk management practice (PVRM) at Klein Hersh International.
+Dan Strauss is the leader of the pharmacovigilance and risk management practice (PVRM) at Klein Hersh.
 He and his team successfully partner with clients to hire more than 35 PV executives annually, with an emphasis on safety physicians (MD/DO).
 Dan is also responsible for building and establishing Klein Hersh’s executive recruitment capabilities in related fields such as epidemiology and biostatistics.
 Dan joined Klein Hersh in 2010, and has won numerous awards domestically and internationally as one of the most influential and successful recruiters in the PV marketplace.

 Authored by